-Homemade taco seasoning is fast and easy to make, and much healthier than the store-bought packets!
+Homemade taco seasoning is fast and easy to make with on-hand spices and much healthier than the store-bought packets.
 Make a big batch today to have on hand for all your taco needs!

 So I don't know if you know, but it's so simple to make your own homemade taco seasoning mix.

 You just measure out the spices, mix them together and bam!
 You are done.

 No, really.
 Here, I'll spell it right out for you right at the beginning.

 - Measure and combine chili powder, cumin, kosher salt, paprika, garlic powder, onion powder, oregano and cayenne.

 - Mix well and it's ready to use!

 Plus, you get to control the ingredients, which means you'll have a mix that's much lower in sodium than those store-bought packets and doesn't contain any weird preservatives or unknown "flavor agents."